Web Development

 • Zero Downtime: Traffic is routed to the active environment (blue) while the inactive environment (green) is updated.

-• Rollback Capability: In case of issues, rollback to the previous environment (blue) is immediate and seamless.
+• Rollback Capability: If something goes wrong, rolling back to the previous environment (blue) is immediate.

 • Risk Mitigation: Blue-Green deployment minimizes the risk of downtime and ensures high availability.